 Prior Learning Assessment

-Save time and money by applying your past experience toward a degree
+Save time and money—apply your past experience toward a degree

 You may be able to fulfill some elective, interdisciplinary and/or general education courses by going through the PLA process.
 To be eligible for PLA credits, you must be an undergraduate student who has already been accepted into University of Phoenix.
 In addition, you must have submitted your transcripts to the University, and you must have remaining general education or elective credits required to earn your degree.

 Before submitting an application, we suggest that you contact your Academic Advisor to discuss whether PLA would be beneficial to you and how credits can be applied to your degree program.

 PLA credits cannot be applied to associate and bachelor’s degree programs in Education.